nextcloud/documentation/README.rst

 Please wrap lines at 80 characters.

-.. note:: ``configuration_server/config_sample_php_parameters.rst`` is auto-generated from the core config.sample.php file; changes to this file must be made in core `<https://github.com/owncloud/core/tree/master/config>`_
+.. note:: ``configuration_server/config_sample_php_parameters.rst`` is auto-generated from the core config.sample.php file; changes to this file must be made in core `<https://github.com/nextcloud/server/tree/master/config>`_

 Spelling and Capitalization Conventions
 ---------------------------------------

 As this grows it may be moved to its own page.

-* ownCloud Apps Store
+* Nextcloud Apps Store
 * synchronize
 * Web (Web page, Web site)